 Find a club that is right for you by clicking on the club name below.
 If you have questions about a club, please contact the advisor for more information.

 Don't see the club you're looking for?
-Contact the Office of Student Life at email@example.com for information on how to start your own club!
+Contact the Office of Student Life and Development at firstname.lastname@example.org for information on how to start your own club!
+There is no formal joining process for clubs, just attend a meeting, and you are a member!

 Why join the club?
 Great place to learn more about business practices through the following activities: